laravel/vite-plugin/UPGRADE.md

 node storage/ssr/ssr.js
 ```

-### Wrapping Up
+### Wrapping up

-You should now be able to build your assets using the following command.
+You should now be able to build your assets using `dev` command.
 This will also invoke the Vite server and Vite will watch for file changes:

 ```shell
 npm run dev
 ```

-Alternatively, if you need to build files without watching or if you need to build them for production, you may use the following command:
+Alternatively, if you need to build files without watching or if you need to build them for production, you may use the `build` command:

 ```shell
 npm run build
 ```

-For further info on how to use Vite, please check out [the documentation](https://laravel.com/docs/vite).
+For further information on how to use Vite, please check out [the Laravel Vite documentation](https://laravel.com/docs/vite).

 ## Migrating from Vite to Laravel Mix

 ### Install Laravel Mix

-First you will need to install Laravel Mix using your npm package manager of choice:
+First, you will need to install Laravel Mix using your npm package manager of choice:

 ```shell
 npm install --save-dev laravel-mix